-As previous annual passholders (now “Legacy Passholders”) at Disneyland Resort, we are huge Disney park fans.
+As magic key holders (annual passholders) at Disneyland Resort, we are huge Disney park fans.
 Disneyland is our home park and will always be my true love (sorry hubby).
 But, Walt Disney World is also amazing, and though I’ve only gone once before, I really want to take my family.
 The opportunity has presented itself, as Walt Disney World announced their 50th anniversary celebration.
 This starts in October of 2021 and will continue for 18 months.
 We are planning on going mid-January 2022, as this is typically a lower-crowd time of year and nobody is in school yet so we can go.

 This trip will be different than the one we took before; my husband and I went over Presidents Day weekend two years ago, and I got to choose everything we did.
 This time around, travel and safety standards are obviously different, and we’ll be going with our two kids, as well as my in-laws, brother-in-law, and his wife and son.
 All together, we will be 6 adults, and three toddlers (ages 3, 2, and 1).
 The trip will be for the kids (and me, but I just love the atmosphere) and our rides and schedule will be designed for them.

 I’m using my FREE Disneyland trip planner to keep my plans organized our trip, making a few slight adjustments to accommodate 4 theme parks instead of 2.
 (Subscribers to my newsletter get access to all my freebies, including this planner conveniently located in Google sheets for you to copy to your Google drive, download, or print, fill in yourself, and stay organized.
 I also have free scavenger hunts l developed to do at Disneyland, and travel tips specifically for visiting Disneyland Resort.
 As soon as you subscribe, you get access to it all in your email.)

 We will be traveling with my in-laws, my brother-in-law, his wife, their son, and my family of four.
 Total we will be a party of 6 adults, a 3-year-old, 2-year-old, and 1-year-old (both little boys will be free, ticket-wise!).
 I did some research and since our kids are still younger than school-age, we can go anytime in the year.
 It seems as though late January/early February will be the best crowd-wise and it won’t yet be too hot (there are crowd calendars online that you can use; obviously this year will be different due to it being the 50th anniversary, but I figured the general trends would hold true).

-I am planning for day zero to be purely for travel and dinner at the resort, day one we will do Magic Kingdom, day two is Hollywood Studios, day three is Epcot, day four is Animal Kingdom, and day five is for leaving/swimming at our resort/resting/Disney Springs.
+I am planning for day zero to be purely for travel and dinner at the resort, day one we will do Magic Kingdom, day two is Hollywood Studios, day three is Epcot, day four is Animal Kingdom, and day five is for swimming at our resort/resting/Disney Springs.
 Day 6 will be just for departure.
 See my detailed itinerary below, specifically with my toddlers in mind.

-I am really hoping parades and shows (especially fireworks) have returned and will be occurring for our trip in January 2022 and am looking forward to hearing more about their special celebrations they have planned when their 50th anniversary kicks off this October.
+I am super excited that parades and shows (especially fireworks) have returned and will be occurring for our trip in January 2022 and am looking forward to hearing more about their special celebrations from the first visitors.
 I know it will be a prime time to visit, especially as the world opens back up and traveling kicks off again, so I wanted to reserve our spot early.
 I am glad they have modified character dining available and will be jumping on those reservations at the 60-day mark, hoping that they will be a little more interactive by January.
 Fastpasses are not currently being issued by DisneyWorld, since they are limiting the number of guests in the parks, so they are not (yet) included in the itinerary.
 Once Genie+ (the fastpass replacement) we will be considering buying that for our trip, especially if crowds seem bad.
 Luckily we won’t have to make that decision until we get there and can experience the crowds and wait times first-hand.

 The itinerary below will obviously be updated as they announce new shows and attractions for their 50th anniversary celebration, and as they reopen shows as restrictions get pulled back.

-- Take a stroller fan, hats, sunscreen, and jackets for weather changes to accommodate them – happy toddler, happy life.
+- Take a stroller fan, hats, sunscreen, rain covers, and jackets for weather changes to accommodate them – happy toddler, happy life.

 - Plan restful breaks/naptimes